 - Has a substantial portfolio of high-quality research outputs that are internationally recognised as world-class in terms of their originality, significance and rigour.
-In this context, account will be taken of the facts that: the University acknowledges that the intellectual content of a publication is much more important than publication metrics or (in the case of papers) the identity of the journal in which the paper is published; that patterns of publication within the sub-disciplines of Law vary; and that research publications take a variety of forms, including treatises (as sole or co-author), monographs, peer-reviewed journal articles, edited collections and essays published therein - Contributes to the advancement of knowledge in their research discipline - Produces research outputs that have an impact.
-Examples of impact for this purpose include informing public debate; contributing to the development of the law; giving evidence to or serving on law reform, governmental, parliamentary or equivalent bodies; influencing the development of policy at a national or international level - Invited to present work at major national and international conferences and institutions
+In this context, account will be taken of the fact that the University acknowledges that the intellectual content of a publication is more important than publication metrics or (in the case of a paper) the identity of the journal in which it was published; that patterns of publication within the sub-disciplines of Criminology vary, and that research publications take a variety of forms, including monographs (as sole or coauthor), peer-reviewed journal articles, edited collections and essays published therein - Contributes to the advancement of knowledge in the relevant field - Produces and disseminates research outputs that have an impact.
+Examples of impact for this purpose include informing public debate; contributing to the development of criminology; giving evidence to or serving on penal/criminal justice reform committees, governmental,

-• Has a track record of winning competitive research funding
+- parliamentary or equivalent bodies; influencing the development of policy at a national or international level - Invited to present work at major national and international conferences and institutions - Has a track record of winning competitive research funding